DETAILED ACTION

 a sensor configured to detect presence and absence of liquid in the liquid supply line.

-Claims 13/17 and 13/18 of Application No. 18/033,438 teach claim 1 of the Instant Application but do not explicitly disclose the liquid having a liquid level in the liquid supply tank; the conduit having a section containing a gas having a gas volume; an outlet of the conduit, wherein the pump is configured to pump liquid and gas.
+Claims 13/17 and 13/18 of Application No. 18/033,438 teach claim 1 of the Instant Application but do not explicitly disclose the liquid having a liquid level in the liquid supply tank; the conduit having a section containing a gas having a gas volume; an outlet of the conduit, wherein the pump is configured to pump gas.

-However, in the same field of endeavor of beverage brewing systems, Burrows teaches the liquid having a liquid level in the liquid supply tank (level of liquid in reservoir 14, fig. 1); the conduit (conduit 40, fig. 1; construed as starting at reservoir 14 and ending at pump 12, fig. 1) having a section (from check valve 46 to pump 12, fig. 1) containing a gas having a gas volume (after the end of a brew cycle, air from line 106 is provided from check valve 46 to pump 12, para 0140); an outlet of the conduit (the outlet of the conduit is construed as the connection between the conduit 40 and entrance to the pump 12, fig. 1), wherein the pump is configured to pump liquid and gas (para 0140).
+However, in the same field of endeavor of beverage brewing systems, Burrows teaches the liquid having a liquid level in the liquid supply tank (level of liquid in reservoir 14, fig. 1); the conduit (conduit 40, fig. 1; construed as starting at reservoir 14 and ending at pump 12, fig. 1) having a section (from check valve 46 to pump 12, fig. 1) containing a gas having a gas volume (after the end of a brew cycle, air from line 106 is provided from check valve 46 to pump 12, para 0140); an outlet of the conduit (the outlet of the conduit is construed as the connection between the conduit 40 and entrance to the pump 12, fig. 1), wherein the pump is configured to pump gas (para 0140).

 Burrows, fig. 1